Dkvitca/OnlineGameEmulator/IAC/README.md

 ### Terraform
 - Modules and configurations to provision cloud infrastructure like VPCs, EKS clusters, and node groups.
+### Usage
+afrer applying the infrestructure, you can use the following commands: aws eks --region <defined-region> update-kubeconfig --name <defined-name>
+and deploy manually (for now) argocd: helm install argocd argo/argo-cd -n argocd --create-namespace

 ## Prerequisites
 To use the configurations in this repository, ensure you have the following tools installed: